dd86k/fwod/README.md

 ### TODO
 - Every TODO are indicated with "//TODO:"
+- Every ideas are indicated with "//IDEA:"

 Most of them are written in Program.cs (ideas too).

 ### Issues (Code specific unrelated)
-- MonoDevelop can't seem to open the CS files.
+- MonoDevelop can't seem to open the source files.
 - I lack of a story (People love them!).

-If you have any issues, questions, or suggestions, please open an issue ticket.
+If you have any issues, questions, or suggestions, please open an issue ticket, or email me.

 Here are some tips for issueing a good ticket:
 - Recommendations are always better than orders